What is Lewy body dementia (LBD)?

 - Lewy Body Dementia (Mayo Foundation for Medical Education and Research) Also in Spanish

-- Lewy Body Dementia: Information for Patients, Families, and Professionals (National Institute on Aging)
+- What Is Lewy Body Dementia?
+Causes, Symptoms, and Treatments (National Institute on Aging)

 Treatments and Therapies